martinthomson/http-miser/draft-thomson-http-content-signature.md

 : This parameter identifies the key that was used to produce the signature.
   This could identify a key that is carried in the Encryption-Key header field.
+  This parameter can always be provided together with other parameters.

 p256ecdsa:

 : This parameter contains an ECDSA [X.692] signature on the P-256 curve [FIPS186].
 The signature is produced using the SHA-256 hash [FIPS180-2].
 The resulting signature is encoded using URL-safe variant of base-64 [RFC4648].
+  No parameters other than `keyid` can be specified along with the `p256ecdsa` parameter.

 Additional header field values can be defined and registered.
 The parameter MUST describe how the signature is produced and encoded.

 Though the parameter defined in this document do not contain any optional or parameterized features, new signature algorithms MAY use additional parameters for conveying information about optional features.
+The definition of new parameters SHOULD describe what parameters can be combined with that parameter and the resulting semantics.

 The Content-Signature header field might be most efficiently produced as a trailer field.
 This allows for the production of the message body and the